 By the adjunction between -bar and the Dwyer-Kan loop groupoid functor, a twisting function also corresponds to a morphism of simplicial groupoids .

-A twisting function is an analogue of a twisting cochain in the context of simplicial sets although historically the development went the other way, it seems as the basic theory of twisting cochains was explored by Ed Brown in his paper
+A twisting function is an analogue of a twisting cochain in the context of simplicial sets although historically the development went the other way, it seems as the basic theory of twisting cochains was introduced by Ed Brown in his paper

 The link between Kan fibrations and simplicial fibre bundles, and thus TCPs is neatly summarised in Curtis